Information for term Service & Leadership

-Your program fee also includes at least two day trips, two multiday excursion, and two multiday service retreats hosted by CIEE staff per semester, so you’ll get the chance to take in the diverse sights and sounds of several Dominican hot spots:
+Your program fee also includes at least two day trips, two multiday excursions, and two multiday service retreats hosted by CIEE staff per semester, so you’ll get the chance to take in the diverse sights and sounds of several Dominican hot spots.

 Montecristi and Dajabón day trip

 Take a day trip to the northwestern border between the Dominican Republic and Haiti, where you’ll visit the Dajabón market – the most important binational market in the Dominican Republic.
 You’ll also get the chance to swim at El Morro beach, and learn about issues around Haitian workers in the Dominican Republic with the NGO Solidaridad Fronteriza.

 On this day trip, you’ll visit the Ojo de Agua – birthplace of the Mirabal sisters, four Dominican sisters who fought against the dictatorship of Rafael Trujillo.
 You’ll learn about the movements against Trujillo, and the cultural and political changes triggered by them.

 La Isabela day trip

 Take a day trip with your peers to explore the first village in the New World, the famous location where Christopher Columbus first arrived.
 A history/culture professor will accompany you to provide background and context about the archaeological site.

 Spend a day visiting the Dominican Republic's bustling capital city, the first city in the Americas.
 You will visit a colonial era sugar mill to learn about history of slavery and syncretism on the island, as well as explore the Colonial Zone, a UNESCO World Heritage Site full of colonial history.